 Navigating Property Tax: Essentials for UK Landlords

-Key takeaways Understanding the UK property tax landscape Residential multi‑tenanted properties and HMOs Commercial multi‑tenanted properties Section 24 Allowable expenses Capital Gains Tax Record‑keeping, documentation, and penalties Limited company vs individual ownership Residential vs commercial at a glance Best practicesKey takeaways
+Key Takeaways Understanding the UK property tax landscape Residential multi‑tenanted properties and HMOs Commercial multi‑tenanted properties Section 24 What does Making Tax Digital mean for landlords in 2026?
+Allowable expenses Capital Gains Tax Record‑keeping, documentation, and penalties Limited company vs individual ownership Residential vs commercial Best practicesKey Takeaways

 - Rental profits are part of your overall income, and most landlords must register for Self Assessment when income is above specific thresholds; the first £1,000 can be covered by the property allowance, with higher thresholds triggering returns and payments to the UK tax authority.